Oakbrook Center: History

 Oakbrook Center, which was originally to be named Oakbrook Terrace (but the name was changed when a town near the mall took that name), opened in 1962 with Sears and Marshall Field's, as well as a Jewel Food Store.
-Bonwit Teller was later added, as was Lord & Taylor in 1973 on the south side.
-I. Magnin, Saks Fifth Avenue, and Neiman Marcus joined the center in a 1981–1982 expansion that doubled the physical size of the center with a new southeast court.
+Bonwit Teller was later added, as was Lord & Taylor in 1973.
+I. Magnin, Saks Fifth Avenue, and Neiman Marcus joined the center in a 1981-1982 expansion that doubled the physical size of the center with a new southeast court.

-On Christmas Day 1964, a single-screen movie theater operated by Balaban & Katz Corporation (later taken over by Plitt Theatres) was opened at the Oakbrook Center near Saks Fifth Avenue.
+On Christmas Day 1964, a single-screen movie theater operated by Balaban & Katz Corporation was opened at the Oakbrook Center near Saks Fifth Avenue.
 On its twenty-third year of operation in 1987, the single screen theater was split into four screens when Cineplex Odeon Corporation took it over.
 Cineplex Odeon also added another four screens, topped by additional retail (including a bookstore), near the Saks Fifth Avenue anchor; these screens closed in 2001 and then reopened in 2018.
 Bonwit Teller closed their location in 1990, while I. Magnin was shuttered in January 1991, with its former site subdivided in 1994 for specialty stores, including Eddie Bauer and Tiffany & Company.
 In 1991, a new two-story, open-air addition opened northeast of Sears.
-Built on top of a parking garage, it added 210,000 sqft of mall retail and a 220,000 sqft Nordstrom.
+Built on top of a parking garage, it added 210,000 sqft of mall retail and a 220,000 sqft Nordstrom which opened on April 5 that same year.
 Maggiano's Little Italy opened that same year.
 Corner Bakery Cafe opened to customers on December 3, 1992.
 In 1998, Wildfire Restaurant opened.

 Saks Fifth Avenue closed its store in 2002 and sold the location to Federated Department Stores, which used the site to open a 90,000-square-foot, three-story Bloomingdale's Home store on September 12, 2003.
 Cheesecake Factory opened in August 2004.
-Marshall Field's adopted the Macy's name on September 8, 2006 with Macy's buying the parent company.
+Marshall Field's adopted the Macy's name on September 8, 2006, with Macy's buying the parent company.
 On November 12, 2008, Barnes & Noble opened.
 A year later, in 2009, American Apparel (which closed in 2017) opened.
 In 2010, Gibson's Bar and Steakhouse opened across the street from the mall.
 Pandora opened its doors in 2011.